jschhie/Events-Assistant/README.md

 > This initializes an empty database (```tasks_database.db```) and creates and activates the Flask web app.

 The user can then access and interact with the application at http://127.0.0.1:5000/ via any web browser.
-At start up, the user will be greeted with the Login Page and may click the nagivation bar to toggle the menu.
+At start up, users will be greeted with the Login Page and may click the nagivation bar to switch to the Account Registration Page.